Visiting Professor · UC Berkeley · Research Affiliate · USI Switzerland · PI & Founder, Arab AI Governance & Society Lab

 2020–2025

-Associate Professor & Founding Director · PROSPER Research Centre
+Founding Director · PROSPER Research Centre

-Hamad Bin Khalifa University (HBKU), Qatar Foundation · Doha, Qatar
+Hamad Bin Khalifa University (HBKU) · Qatar Foundation · Doha, Qatar

 Founded and directed the PROSPER research centre at the College of Public Policy.
 Elected Senator, HBKU University Senate (2023).